spine-examples/todo-list/GETTING-STARTED.md

 }
 ```

-In the example above the `MyListViewRepository` routes all the messages to a single instance of
+In the example above the `MyListViewRepository` routes all the events to a single instance of
 `MyListViewProjection` (making the projection a singleton).

 ## Configuring deployment